chorobikmichal/HQ-Trivia-BOT/README.md

-## The HQ Trivia bot can answer questions correctly with accuracy of around 83%.
+## The HQ Trivia BOT can answer questions correctly with accuracy of around 83%.
 That's usually 10/12 questions

 ## How it works:
 - I mirror my phone's screen on the computer